 Moving away from the history of the west, Dr Toby Green’s A Fistful of Shells, released earlier this year on January 31, has also received excellent reviews: Ben Okri in the Daily Telegraph, for example, described the Dr Green’s ground-breaking new history of West Africa as 'astonishing, staggering...a book that shakes the received perception of history'.

 Also focusing on African history, in Un manguier au Nigeria: Histoîres du Borno (trans: A Mango Tree in Nigeria: Histories of Borno ) Dr Vincent Hiribarren leads us to the shores of Lake Chad in the Borno region of Nigeria and draws back the veil on one of the oldest states in Africa.
 Following on from his 2017 work, A History of Borno, this book (released February 7 and reviewed in both Le Monde and Le Monde Diplomatique) looks to shine fresh historical light on a nation often mischaracterised by the western media.

-Lastly, 27 June will see Professor Dame Janet Nelson’s long-awaited new life of Charlemagne, King and Emperor, finally hit the shelves.
+Lastly, July this year will see Professor Dame Janet Nelson’s long-awaited new life of Charlemagne, King and Emperor, finally hit the shelves.
 Sifting through all the evidence and pulling together everything we know/think we know about one of the most remarkable figures in European history, the book will doubtless come as close as we possibly can to understanding 'Karl der Grosse', his life and his motivations.

 Any new work by a medievalist as celebrated as Janet L. Nelson is cause for significant excitement, and this ‘remarkable book’ about a ‘truly extraordinary man’ is no exception – look out for it in late June!